 Debra is seen as a Thought Leader in Corporate America and Multi-National Corporations and is asked to speak on disability topics regularly all over the world.
-She has served as the Chair of the VABLN and board member and executive officer of the USBLN.
+She is also a board member of the World Institute on Disability (WID).
+Debra also was selected by the ILO GBDN to bring U.S. Corporations into the Global Conversations.
+Debra has been an advisor to G3ict since 2008.
+She has served on the USBLN board of directors for six years.

 Debra has also served on the RI Global Board invited to participate by U.N.
-Ambassador Gallegos of Ecuador, a global network of people with disabilities, service providers, researchers, government agencies and advocates promoting and implementing the rights and inclusion of people with disabilities.
+Ambassador Luis Gallegos of Ecuador, a global network of people with disabilities, service providers, researchers, government agencies and advocates promoting and implementing the rights and inclusion of people with disabilities.
 Selected as the only US represented on the Australian Government Expert Reference Group.
-Debra has advised many countries including Oman, Egypt, Kenya, Singapore, Bahamas & Costa Rica.
+Debra has advised many countries including Australia, Oman, Qatar, Egypt, Kenya, Norway, Singapore, Europe, UK, USA, Canada, Bahamas & Costa Rica.

 Global Disability Inclusion Strategist